Putting the “Horror” in “Horrorible”

 Upon entering we were greeted with a spectral skeleton creature voiced by Vincent Price.
 Ok, Vincent Price’s real voice is pretty cool I suppose.
 The second thing we noticed was that this place was TINY.
 Ed and I couldn’t move.
 The “hallway” was literally about 18 inches wide and we were guided by each display being lit up as we made our way down the length of the trailer building thing.
 Seriously.

 About one minute in, we couldn’t stop laughing at the absurdity of this place.
 A light would click on behind us, we’d twirl in place to see Frankenstein’s monster while a garbled movie clip played over the sound system.
 That display’s light would click off and the next one behind us but a foot closer to the end would click on and there was Erik, the Phantom of the Opera.
 And so on and so forth.
-Ed and I were losing it.
+Ed and I were losing our minds.

 As we made our way through our nine minute experience, we heard the ceiling above us creak and moan as though someone was above us.
 Near the end, this was proven true as a scary gloved hand reached down from above to touch Ed on the shoulder.
 He almost avoided the touch, but this surprising bit of kitsch only served to crack us up more.
 See the pictures and explanation below for the full story of this “scary hand….”
 It made The Wait totally worth our while.

-In the end, this museum is awful.
+In the end, this museum is just ridiculous.
 It’s a shame, because the concept is cool and the owner’s heart is in the right place.
 Somehow he gets lots of press and he actually does know lots of children of moderately famous monster actors.
 This museum is his true labor of love and I’m sure he’s a great guy.
 But there was just something so weird about the whole thing; the childlike whimsy of the door guy who really did believe that they really were just about to move into that mansion and get major corporate financing and that idiots like us waiting in line for nearly three hours were more than rewarded in the end.
+Happy Halloween!